maubanel/p4v-unreal/ue5-existing/README.md

 ##### `Step 6.`\|`P4VUE5`| :small_orange_diamond: :small_blue_diamond:

 Now if I edit a file such as this material, it will automatically checkout the file.
+In this case I am changing a blue material to pink.
 A red check mark will appear in **Content Drawer**.
 Unreal has checked this out of Perforce which changes the file to writable - so Unreal can save over that file.

+If it doesn't get the red check mark or someone else has it checked out you will not be able to save over this file.

+Never select **Make Writable** as you will create an unresolvable conflict.
+You cannot merge two binary files that multiple people have changed.

+Only one person can change a file at a time.

 ![alt text](images/CheckedOut.png)